phwl/elec3607-lab/labs/lab2-si5351/README.md

 There are several ways that this interface can be made.
 We are going to create a Linux i2c-dev userspace driver, which is the most straightforward.
 The following program, derived from the Linux Kernel userspace driver documentation

 The program ```i2cread.c``` reads and prints register 0 of device /dev/i2c-1, address 0x60, i.e. register 0 of the Si5351.
-Note there could be multiple devices connected to a single i2c chip.

 ```C
 #include <stdio.h>